 And chaos did arrive.

-The girls were full of energy, curiosity, and very creative ideas about "helping."
-At one point, one of the younger kids decided to reorganize Isabella's dresser—taking shorts, underwear, pajamas, and socks out and placing them all neatly onto hangers.
+The children were full of energy, curiosity, and very creative ideas about "helping."
+At one point, one of the younger kids decided to reorganize my daughter’s dresser in a very creative way. and placing them all neatly onto hangers.

 Everyone assured me she was trying to help.
 And I know she's only six.
 Still, it's hard not to stare at socks hanging in a closet and wonder how we arrived there.